 Date:

 Owner:

 Consulting Engineer:

 Dear Sirs:

 Re:

-r knowledge all works and services in connection with the abovein accordance with the approved engineerin tions, testing, and acceptance as per Subdivision and Developmen
+wledge all works and services in connection with the abovein accordance with the approved engineerin testing, and acceptance as per Subdivision and Developmer

-n any further requirements or agreement responsibilities which may during the one year Maintenance Period.
+This does not exempt the Owner from any come to the knowledge of the Village durin further requirements or agreement responsibilities which may g the one year Maintenance Period.

-Based on the above Total Performant the Maintenance Holdback in the amo compliance with issuance of a Final A ce date, the Maintenance Period shall extend toand punt of \$will be confirmed for release on this date, in acceptance Certificate.
+te, the Maintenance Period shall extend toand of \$will be confirmed for release on this date, in tance Certificate.

 Consulting Engineer ENGINEER'S SEAL

 Village Official's Approval